BartMassey/blog-escape/README.md

 [MySQLdb doc](http://mysqlclient.readthedocs.io),
 [ATOM RFC](http://tools.ietf.org/html/rfc4287).

+Done:

+* Extract title, body and type of blog nodes
+* Store in blog nodes in files named by node id

+To Do:

+* Give the nodes a filetype-based extension
+* Filter internal reference URLs in some sane way
+* Deal with (B) and other smileys
+* Get static pages out as well as blog nodes
+* Figure out how image attachment works and rescue images
+* Extract comments and attach them somehow

 This work is made available under the MIT license.
 Please see the file `COPYING` in this distribution for license terms.